tusharsadhwani/blog/src/pages/post/builtins.md

 Yeah.
 Python _is_ compiled.
 In fact, all Python code is compiled, but not to machine code -- to **bytecode**.
 Let me explain this point by explaining how Python runs your code.

-Here are the steps that the Python interpreter does to run your code:
+Here are the steps that the Python interpreter takes to run your code:

 - It takes your source file, and parses it into a syntax tree.
 The syntax tree is a representation of your code that can be more easily understood by a program.
 It finds and reports any errors in the code's syntax, and ensures that there are no ambiguities.
-- The next step is to compile the source file into _bytecode_.
-This bytecode is a set of micro-instructions for **Python's virtual machine**.
+- The next step is to compile this syntax tree into _bytecode_.
+Bytecode is a set of micro-instructions for **Python's virtual machine**.
 This "virtual machine" is where Python's interpreter logic resides.
 It essentially _emulates_ a very simple stack-based computer on your machine, in order to execute the Python code written by you.
 - This bytecode-form of your code is then run on the Python VM.
 The bytecode instructions are simple things like pushing and popping data off the current stack.
 Each of these instructions, when run one after the other, executes the entire program.

 > We will take a really detailed example of the steps above, in the next section.
 Hang tight!